frederikheld/pot-pourri/services/persistence/README.md

 # Persistence

-This service uses [_Telegraf_](https://www.influxdata.com/time-series-platform/telegraf/) to collect data sent over _MQTT_ and persists it in an [_InfluxDB_](https://www.influxdata.com/products/influxdb-overview/) databse.
-Furthermore it starts a [_Chronograf_](https://www.influxdata.com/time-series-platform/chronograf/) instance that provides an web interface to interact with the database.

-> Note: This is an alternative approach to what I had already started in [datastore](../datastore).
+The purpose of the _persistence_ service is to collect all values that were sent from _Pot Pourri_ devices and store them in a database for later use.

+It uses [_InfluxDB_](https://www.influxdata.com/products/influxdb-overview/) for this purpose, as it is specifically made for time-series data.

+_InfluxDB_ is sided by [_Telegraf_](https://www.influxdata.com/time-series-platform/telegraf/), which works as an adapter that receives _MQTT_ messages, converts them into the _InfluxDB_ data format, and stores them in the database.

 ## Run

 This service runs out of the box.
-If you need to configure your deployment different from the default values, see section _Advanced configuration_ below!
+If you need to configure your deployment different from the default values, have a look at section _Advanced configuration_ below!

 You can start this service via `docker-compose`: